 The Truth about Groundhog Day

-Punxsutawney Phil and other woodchucks aren’t forecasting the weather when they emerge—they’re looking for love
+According to new research, celebrity Punxsutawney Phil and other woodchucks aren’t forecasting the weather when they emerge in February; they’re looking for love

 Now Stam Zervanos, a biology professor at Pennsylvania State University’s Berks-Lehigh Valley College has made a discovery that could, um, cast a shadow on Groundhog Day.
 Male woodchucks, as the animals are also known, aren’t checking the weather when they wake up in early February, says Zervanos.
 They’re scoping for potential mates.